MichaelWitt/homework2responsiveportfolio/README.md

 ## Updates

-You can see all of my pushes and updates in my refactory, which will show all of the code changes pushed throughout the project, highlighting what I learned to create the final product.
+You can see all of my updates and pushes in the refactory, which will show the code changes updated throughout the project, highlighting what I did to create the final product.

 ## Credits

-UNC Coding Bootcamp and Trilogy Education Services.
+UNC Coding Bootcamp and Trilogy Education Services for the inspiration to create.
-For the assignment, pictures, and images that inspired me to create.

 Unsplash - The internet’s source of freely-usable images.
 Daniel Leone - For the awesome background photo! - Thanks, @danielleone :)
 Campaign Creators - For the computer picture - Thanks, @campaign_creators :)

 ## License

-© 2019 Trilogy Education Services, a 2U, Inc. brand.
-All Rights Reserved.

 Licensed under the MIT license.